Walter Benítez (footballer)

-Walter Daniel Benítez (born 19 January 1993) is an Argentine professional footballer who plays as a goalkeeper for club Crystal Palace and the Argentina national team.
+Walter Daniel Benítez (born 19 January 1993) is an Argentine professional footballer who plays as a goalkeeper for club Crystal Palace.

 Club career

 Benítez started his career at Quilmes before joining Ligue 1 club Nice in summer 2016.
 He signed a four-year contract with Eredivisie club PSV in June 2022.
+During three seasons at the club, he won two league titles, two Johan Cruyff Shields and a KNVB Cup.

-On 23 June 2025, he reached an agreement to join Premier League side Crystal Palace, with the move set to be completed on 1 July.
+On 23 June 2025, Benítez reached an agreement to join Premier League side Crystal Palace, with the move set to be completed on 1 July.
 He made his debut in the EFL Cup against rivals Millwall on 16 September; after the match finished 1–1, he saved two penalties in the ensuing shootout to help Palace triumph 4–2.

 International career

 In June 2023, Benítez received his first call-up the Argentine senior squad for two friendly matches against Australia and Indonesia.

-He debuted on 26 March 2024 in a friendly 3–1 win against Costa Rica.
+He made his Albiceleste debut on 26 March 2024 in a friendly 3–1 win against Costa Rica.